acdirican/acdata-data-explorer-for-airbnb-datasets/README.md

  # Robin&trade; - Data Explorer for Airbnb Datasets

-The Robin Data Explorer allows you to open, search and filter Airbnb datasets in CSV format (, as delimeter).
-You can also observe some statistics and charts about the active data.
+The Robin Data Explorer allows you to open, search and filter Airbnb datasets in CSV format (using comma ',' as delimeter).

+You can observe some statistics and charts about the active data.
 Furthermore, the software gives you the ability to save the active data in <b>CSV</b> or <b>JSON</b> formats.

-You can open data sets directly from an internet source by using its URL.
-For instance,
+As well as file from file system, you can open data sets directly from an internet source by using its URL.
+For instance, you can try the link below.

 http://data.insideairbnb.com/the-netherlands/north-holland/amsterdam/2021-12-05/visualisations/listings.csv

 <b>Desing and Implementation</b>

-The projects was fully coded in Java using Swing and Java collections.
-In this version, I did not use Java Stream and Functinal Interfaces on purpose.
-It is beacuse of that I am going to develope another version of the same software that will be developed using Java Stream and even JavaFX later.
+The projects was fully coded in Java using basically Swing and Java collections.
+In this version, I have not used Java Stream and Functional Interfaces on purpose.
+It is beacuse of that I am going to develope another version of the same software that will be developed using Java Stream and JavaFX later.

 I desinged the software by paying considerable attention to modern Software Engineering an Object Oriented Design principles.
 In the code, you will find a well-defined  structure in which software modules have been properly seperated and structured, including Gui, Parser and Dataset .

-Some of the principles I have tried to follow are <b>Abstraction, Encapsulation, Information Hiding, Low Coupling and High Cohesion</b> etc. To this end, in addition to numerous precautions and fine-tuning in the code, I applied vairous design patterns to obtaind a sound, flexiple and maintainable software.
+Some of the principles I have tried to follow are <b>Abstraction, Encapsulation, Information Hiding, Low Coupling and High Cohesion</b> etc. To this end, in addition to numerous design choices and fine-tuning in the code, I have applied vairous design patterns to obtaind a sound, flexiple and maintainable software.

 I used <b>Facades</b> in modules <b>gui.charts, gui.dataviewers and dataset</b>.
-These also comply with the <b>Factory</b> design pattern.
-Moreover, for the implementatipn of filtering mechanisms in the dataset package, I applied <b>Decorator</b> design pattern.
+Some also comply with the <b>Factory</b> design pattern.
+Moreover, for the implementation of filtering mechanisms in the dataset package, I implemented <b>Decorator</b> design pattern.

 Unit tests and further fixes to reduce the sizes of some classes are on the way.